 What is CASA certified?

-CASA is the Australian Civil Aviation Safety Authority, it governs all aircraft use of airspace from large passenger aircraft to drones.
+CASA is the Australian Civil Aviation Safety Authority, it governs all aircraft use of airspace from large passenger aircraft to drones used for aerial photography.
 A CASA Certification is something that a business must have to fly professional grade drones that weigh over 2kg such as the Inspire 2 for profit.
 It also allows an operator to conduct flights at night and with approval operate within 5km of an airport.
 To become CASA certified the pilot must have received official training and completed a remote pilot exam.
-The business (or operator) must also have an operators license.
-This is an in depth certification that ensures all aspects of flight operations are managed such as pilot training, drone maintenance, battery management, flight logging, accountability, safety assessments and risk management.
+The business (or operator) must also have an Operator’s License.
+This is an in-depth certification that ensures all aspects of flight operations are managed such as pilot training, drone maintenance, battery management, flight logging, accountability, safety assessments and risk management.
 All aspects of flight operations are run in accordance with CASA regulations and recommendations.

-To ensure safety and the best results always make sure you check to see if the business has a CASA Remote Operators Certificate and is using professional grade drones.
-You wouldn’t hire a professional photographer that turns up with an iPhone to take your photographs would you?
+To ensure safety and the best results always make sure you check to see if the business has a CASA Remote Operator’s License and is using professional grade drones.
+You wouldn’t hire a professional photographer that turns up with an iPhone to take your photograph’s would you?

 How far away can your drone fly?